 EAIC's key activities

-Since 1962, the EAIC has been held every other year and the 30th EAIC for 2020 had been scheduled for Seoul, South Korea.
-However, due to the Covid-19 pandemic, a decision has been made to cancel the conference.
+Since 1962, the EAIC has been held every other year and the 31st EAIC for 2024 is scheduled for Hong Kong.

 For 2026, the conference is scheduled to be held in Tokyo, and the life insurance industry in Japan will mainly work on preparing the conference.